GraysonSpidle/Base256uMath/README.md

 ## Targets
 - `C++14` language standard
 - Big Endian machine
-- 64 bit machines (until I can confirm that it works on 32 bit).
+- 64 and 32 bit machines
 - msvc and gcc compiler
 - cuda support (although I would only qualify it as "barely" right now)